-Long before the city existed, the area was known as the Mystic Side had already been settled by Pawtucket Indians.
+The History of Everett dates back to its days known as the Mystic Side when settlers from Charlestown came to explore an area settled by Pawtucket Indians.
 The area had been described as “wilderness” with “great trees” by the Spragues.
 Ralph his brothers Richard and William crossed the Mystic River in 1629, becoming the first Anglo explorers to search the area we know today as Everett.

 Some allege that Chief John Sagamore of the Pawtucket Indians resided and controlled the area, and the few Indians occupying the land at that time.
 However, a series of illnesses spread as settlers likes the Spragues continued to spread into the area in the late 1600s.